Crockpot pierogies are not only easy to make, this dish is filling, easy on the grocery budget, but mainly, CRAZY delicious!

 - Dill – To me, this is one of the most important ingredients.
 Dill really just puts the cherry on the top for this dish.
 I used fresh, but in a pinch, you can use dried.

 This step is optional but HIGHLY recommended.
 I fried both the sausage and the onions together in a bit of butter.

 Frying the sausage gives it some caramelization around the edges that add a depth of flavor that’s totally yummy!
 Also, frying the onions with the sausage helps meld all those flavors together, and gets rid of that raw onion taste.
 Salt and pepper to taste to bring out the flavors of the sausage and onions.

 After frying, add the contents to the slow cooker bowl.
 Dump in your frozen pierogies and add the cream.
 Add the fresh dill weed, give a mix, put on the lid, and you’re off to the races!

-Don’t you just love minimal effort meals with HUGE flavor payoff???
+Don’t you just love minimal-effort meals with a HUGE flavor payoff???
 Me too!

 Cook for 2-3 hours with, like I said, occasional gentle stirring.
 If your sauce is too thin for your linking turn the lid or prop it up with a spoon for the last hour of cooking to allow more moisture to escape your crockpot pierogies.

 You’ll want to serve them hot right out of the slow cooker.
 Don’t let them sit for too long.